-- Badass Normal: At first, Rory-as-Legionary seems like this.
+- Badass Normal: At first, Rory-as-Centurion seems like this.
 And then it turns out that he's actually an Auton...

-- Big Damn Heroes: Rory-as-Legionary manages to kill the Cyberman in the crypt in the nick of time.
+- Big Damn Heroes: Rory-as-Centurion manages to kill the Cyberman in the crypt in the nick of time.

-- Body Horror: The Cyberman helmet tries to assimilate Amy.
-Does it remind you of anything?
+- Body Horror: The Cyberman helmet trying to assimilate Amy.

 - Rory also gets one, too: "... and then I was here, a Roman, a proper Roman, head full of Roman... stuff."